PortSwigger/ai-prompt-fuzzer/README.md

 * **Clear Log Button**: Clear the Requests and Responses Log table.
 * **Insert Placeholder Button**: Highlight the text you want to replace or add the placeholder to the current cursor position in the Request to be sent.
 * **About Button**: Display the version of the application, the developer's name, and a link to the GitHub page of the tool.
-* **Minimum count of the validate string for potential break**: This value is important as it is used to decide whether the response from the AI is a potential break or not.
-We expect a potential break response to include at least one occurrence of the validate string.
+* **Minimum occurrences of the Keywords for potential break**: This value is important as it is used to decide whether the response from the AI is a potential break or not.
+We expect a potential break response to include at least one occurrence of the Keywords/validate string.
 However, some applications reply back the user's prompt in the response.
-In this case, we need to adjust the minimum count of the validate string to be at least 2.
-Otherwise, all responses will be flagged as potential breaks since they include the original payload, which include the validate string.
+In this case, we need to adjust the minimum count of the Keywords/validate string to be at least 2.
+Otherwise, all responses will be flagged as potential breaks since they include the original payload, which include the Keywords/validate string.
 Version 1.0.0 does not include this option as it used to remove user's payload/input before deciding whether the response is a potential break or not.
 * **URLEncode payloads**: Check this box when you need to encode payloads using URL encoding before sending to the target application.
 This is crucial in some situations such as sending a payloads as a GET request where the parameter is sent over the URL.
 Another interesting situation is when the target application fails to understand special characters used by different language other than English.
 For instance, sending a Spanish payload that involves some special characters may result in an invalid response or analysis.
-This may solved by encoding the payloads using URL encoding.
+This may be solved by encoding the payloads using URL encoding.
 * **Escape (") and (\) in payloads**: Check this box to escape the special characters " and \ in the payloads to avoid errors with some apps (e.g. JSON based requests).
 The two characters will be escaped within the payloads before sending to the target application.
 Escaped characters will look like the following: \\" and \\\\.
+* **Verify responses by AI**: Check this box if you want to review/verify the response by Burp's AI.
+Notice the new column "Potential Break (AI)" that appears in the table when you enable the AI verification.
+You need to use Burp Suite version that supports AI.
+In order to enable AI in the extension, make sure that you enabled the AI in the Extension tab by checking the box that says "Enable AI" - check this ([video](https://www.youtube.com/watch?v=6MSgJhgZm2s)) to see how to enable and use AI.
+Warning: using Burp's AI to verify responses consumes AI credits.
 ### Configuring the Request to be sent
 * Before you start testing, you need to add the request to be sent to the `Request to be sent` panel and add a placeholder to be replaced with the loaded payloads to be tested.
 You can send requests to this panel from Burp Target, Proxy, Repeater, Intruder ... etc. by using the Right click menu -> Extensions -> AI Prompt Fuzzer -> Send Request.
 * Although you can copy and paste requests to the `Request to be sent` panel, It is recommended to use one of Burp tools (Target, Proxy, Repeater, Intruder ... etc.) to send a request to make sure that the request to be send is a valid request.
 * You can also manually add the placeholder text by writing the following text: [PLACEHOLDER].
 * For GET based requests, it is recommended to use URL encoding to avoid errors.
 * Load payloads from a local file to start testing.
-A sample payloads file has already been included within the home folder of this project ([GeneralPayloads.xml](https://github.com/moha99sa/AI_Prompt_Fuzzer/blob/main/GeneralPayloads.xml)).
-From v1.1.0, it is possible to click on Send Payloads directly, the tool will try to load the default payloads if no custom payloads were loaded.
+From v1.1.0, you can load the default payloads by clicking on Load Payloads then clicking on Cancel or by clicking on View Payloads (the tool will automatically prompt you to load the default payloads).
+A sample payloads file has already been included within the home folder of this project ([GeneralPayloads.xml](https://github.com/moha99sa/AI_Prompt_Fuzzer/blob/main/src/main/resources/GeneralPayloads.xml)).

 <kbd><a href="#"><img src="media/Send_a_Request_to_AI_Prompt_Fuzzer.jpg" alt="Image showing how to send a Request to AI Prompt Fuzzer" /></a></kbd>